AryaSawane/WeatherAI-Chat/README.md

 🌤️ WeatherAI Chat Application

-An AI-powered Weather Application that provides real-time weather information along with a chat-based interface for user-friendly interaction.
+An AI-powered Weather Application that provides real-time weather information along with a chat-based interface for user-friendly interacktion.
 The application integrates weather data APIs with an intelligent assistant to answer weather-related queries in a simple and conversational manner.

 ✨ Features
 🎯 Natural language processing - "weather in pune", "is it raining in delhi?"